-Peaks and valleys can be a good way to describe taxis used in student transportation.
-The other yellow vehicle, cabs have been used for years especially in the nation’s larger urban areas to assist in special needs transportation.
-The late Peter Grandolfo, an industry stalwart and champion of IEP students as transportation director of Chicago Public Schools and an NAPT board member, found taxis, when properly researched, to be a fine companion to school buses.
+Peaks and valleys can be a good way to describe taxis that are used in student transportation.
+The other yellow vehicle, cabs, have been used for years, especially in the nation’s larger urban areas, to assist in special needs transportation.
+The late Peter Grandolfo, an industry stalwart and champion of IEP students as transportation director of Chicago Public Schools, and an NAPT board member, found taxis, when properly researched, to be a fine companion to school buses.

-But American Logistics, founded in January 2007, is a wunderkind of sorts, as it utilizes its expertise of the taxi cab industry to provide a service unparalleled in the country.
-But there remains plenty of people, especially school bus professionals and parents, who balk at the notion of allowing taxi drivers to ferry school children, some as young as age three all the way through high school.
+But American Logistics, founded in January 2007, is a wunderkind of sorts, as it uses its expertise in the taxi cab industry to provide a service that is unparalleled nationwide, in our opinion.
+But there remains plenty of people, especially school bus professionals and parents, who balk at the notion of allowing taxi drivers to ferry school children — some as young as age three — all the way through high school.

 American Logistics’ Thomas likes to say that the best hunting partner is a lean, hungry dog.
 Despite school contracts in at least five states, not to mention government and paratransit contracts across the country, the company is as thin as they come.
-Formerly known as Call Oscar, the team consists of four Southern California-based executives with the entrepreneurial vision supported by a team of programmers, two supervisors, and two teams each of a dozen dispatchers, routers and schedulers headquartered in the growing hamlet of St. George.
+Formerly known as Call Oscar, the team consists of four Southern California-based executives who have the entrepreneurial vision, and who are supported by a team of programmers, two supervisors, and two teams each of a dozen dispatchers, routers and schedulers who are headquartered in the growing hamlet of St. George.

-Non-dedicated vehicles such as taxi cabs, vans and shuttles are nothing new to student transportation, but they can be unreliable as districts have traditionally been held hostage to the schedules of the local taxi company as well as the qualifications and performance record of the driver.
+Nondedicated vehicles, such as taxi cabs, vans and shuttles, are nothing new to student transportation, but they can be unreliable, since districts have traditionally been held hostage to the schedules of the local taxi company, as well as the qualifications and performance record of the driver.
 Student transportation was relegated to simply one more fare in the queue, and districts, parents and students alike rarely knew the driver.
-Taxis have also been snubbed in favor of the traditional yellow school bus for safety reasons.
+Taxis have also been snubbed in favor of the traditional yellow school bus, for safety reasons.